Immigrants: How the Insurance Mandate Affects You

 For Legal Immigrants

 If you are a naturalized citizen or legally immigrated to the U.S., the health reform law applies to you.
-This means you must buy health insurance or pay a penalty, unless you are exempt.
+This means you may need to buy health insurance to avoid paying a penalty, unless you are exempt.

 If your employer offers health insurance that meets the law’s requirements, you won’t qualify for a tax credit to help lower the cost of insurance.
 In most cases, your work-based coverage is likely to be your best choice.

-If your employer doesn't offer insurance or if you are self-employed, you can buy insurance through your state's online Marketplace, also called an Exchange.
-You can also contact the Marketplace by phone or in person.
+If your employer doesn't offer insurance or if you are self-employed, you can buy insurance through your state's online Marketplace, also called an exchange.
+You can also contact your state’s marketplace by phone or in person.

-In the online Marketplace, when you enter your income, age, and family size, you will learn if you can get any financial aid for health insurance.
-You may be able to get a subsidy.
-That's a type of financial help from the U.S. government that lowers your premiums, which is how much you pay each month to have insurance.
+In the online Marketplace, when you enter your income, age, and family size, you will learn if you are eligible for a tax credit.
+That's a type of financial help from the U.S. government that lowers your premiums or your monthly insurance costs.
 You may also find that you are eligible for help paying out-of-pocket costs when you go to the doctor.
 Some people with very low incomes may also qualify for Medicaid.

-In addition to your state's Marketplace, you can also enroll in a health plan from an insurance broker.
+In addition to your state's Marketplace, you can also enroll in a health plan from an insurance broker certified to sell health plans both on and outside of the government-run Marketplaces.
 That person may be able to help you find a plan that qualifies for a subsidy.

-If you didn't buy insurance for 2014, you may have to pay a penalty when you file taxes in 2015.
-The penalty is $95 for each adult or 1% of your income, whichever is more.
-There’s also a penalty of $47.50 for each child in your family who goes uninsured.
-You won't have to pay more than $285 per family or 1% of your income, whichever is more.
-For not buying insurance in 2015, the penalties will be higher.
-Individuals will pay either 2% of their income or $325.
+If you didn't buy insurance for 2015, you may have to pay a penalty when you file taxes in 2016.
+The penalty is $325 for each adult or 2% of your income, whichever is more.
+There’s also a penalty of $162.50 for each child in your family who goes uninsured.
+You won't have to pay more than $975 per family or 2% of your income, whichever amount is greater.
+For not buying insurance in 2016, the penalties will be higher.
+Individuals will pay either 2.5% of their income or $695.